-Given a current node n and an element (ff, gg) of GFP representing the fields and gaps directly available in a particular form, the infields function sums the field occurrences according to ff and those that may occur due to plug operations.
+$$infields(n,(ff,gg)) = ff(f) \oplus \bigoplus{h \in G} (gg(h) \otimes infollow(n,h))$$ field occurrences according to ff and those that may occur due to plug operations.
 For the latter part, we iterate through the possible gaps and multiply each count with the gap multiplicity.
 The infollow function follows the template edges and recursively finds the number of field occurrences in the same way as outfollow but now assuming that we are inside a form.